 Once you have your items picked out that you’re keeping, you’ll want to look at how much space is available in your new apartment.
 If your new place is a one-bedroom apartment, you may not have the square-footage for the 3-part sectional you wanted to bring.
 When you have items that will not fit but you want to keep for a larger space down the road, a self-storage unit may be the answer.

 When you do run into obstacles such as having no room for items you want to keep, a storage unit near you with Self Storage Plus may be the answer.
 With many storage features included, such as climate controlled storage units, drive up storage and vehicle storage, we have something to suit every need.
 And if you have questions about packing your items into our 5×5 to 10×30 storage units, our Storage Guide can help.
+So if you are a couple looking to move in together, we have all the storage solutions you need!

 Find a self-storage facility near you in the greater Washington, DC and Baltimore areas!